dsh0416/blog/source/_posts/safari-is-fast-but-so-what-english.md

 ## Conclusion

 Safari is fast, efficient, and power-saving.
 But if Safari can't keep essential compatibility with W3C Web API standards, how dare we using this browser?
 But due to the monopoly of iOS and App Store, iOS developers are not allowed to use third-party Webview, including Chrome and Firefox.
-We, the web developers, have to compromise with the incorrect implementation of Safari.
+Before iOS, nobody cares about Safari.
+But now, we, the web developers, have to compromise with the incorrect implementation of Safari.
 Even the evil IE, didn't use the monopoly of the operating system to force users to accept the specification of a browser.

 Safari is not only the new IE, but it is also more evil than IE. Apple is the destroyer of the free Internet system.